Freeland Fellowship

 I made sketches of the skips in the university yard.
 I learned that Bath’s recycling centre is just a 15-minute walk from campus, and I think I should visit in the future, as it will apparently be expanding this year.

-a way for artists to organise their ideas and better understand what motivates them.
+I also began to evaluate what interests me as an artist through a process developed by LOW PROFILE called the 'Holding Pen’ , a way for artists to organise their ideas and better understand what motivates them.
 I have been thinking a lot about the well-known idea that the essence of sculpture is a method of subtraction or addition.
 From there, I started reflecting on how I respond to sites, and realised that the ones I am most drawn to align with this sculptural thinking, sites of addition, like construction sites, and sites of subtraction, like mines.
 Industrial spaces and processes, with scale.
 The recycling centre seems, in some way, to hold both addition and extraction.

 These seeds of ideas are growing, but it feels sporadic at the moment.
 I am also still nurturing some older works to be presented in new forms next month.
 This is probably enough insight for now.

-Modeselektor: DJ-Kicks album
+Soundtrack - Modeselektor: DJ-Kicks album -